VBernasconi/digital_musicology/milestone3.md

     * **key**: no specific hypothesis was determined regarding this feature.
     * **loudness**: it corresponds to the overall loudness of a track in decibels (dB).
 A hypothesis would be to see an increase of loudness in rock-related genres musical pieces.
     * **duration_ms**: our hypothesis is that the duration of musical pieces may tend to be shorter, regarding the growing stressful context.
     * **time_signature**: our hypothesis is that, regarding the experimental artistic context, some new time signatures might arise.
-However there should be an important convergence to a 4:4 time signature.
+However there should be a high convergence to a 4:4 time signature.
     * **tempo**: the major hypothesis regarding this aspect it that musical pieces tend to have a faster tempo, regarding the stressful context for the US civil society
     * **mode**: according to what has been presented in class, we expect an increasing equilibrium between the repartition of major and minor modalities within musical piecess.
 The two major hypothesis regarding these features are that music will tend to be shorter, and tempo faster (according to literature, an increase up to 120-125 beats per minute).